Rules of The Parliamentary Bar Mess

-A barrister desiring to become a member after 26th February 2016 must be proposed by a Queen’s Counsel and seconded by a Junior, being respectively, members of the Mess and must satisfy the Committee that he or she has appeared on one or more occasions on formal instructions before an opposed Bill Committee of the English Parliament.
+A barrister desiring to become a member after 26th February 2016 must be proposed by a King’s Counsel and seconded by a Junior, being respectively, members of the Mess and must satisfy the Committee that he or she has appeared on one or more occasions on formal instructions before an opposed Bill Committee of the English Parliament.
 The name of every proposed member must be communicated to every member of the Committee at least seven days before the meeting of the Committee at which he or she comes up for election.
 Hereafter until further notice the Committee shall, in deciding whether a person has qualified under Rule 2, take into account that person’s established practice at the Bar, the guidelines of the Rules and all other relevant circumstances.

 3. Honorary Members

 A member who retires from practice at the Parliamentary Bar shall cease to be a member of the Mess, and shall be eligible for election as an honorary member in the manner provided by Rule 2.
 An honorary member shall be entitled to attend the annual dinner in any year on payment of such sum as the Committee may from time to time determine.

 There shall be a Parliamentary Bar Committee consisting of the Leader for the time being of the Parliamentary Bar, and not more than three King’s Counsel and three juniors.
 Not more than two other members of the Mess may be co-opted to the Committee.
 The members of the Committee shall be chosen annually by a General Meeting of the Mess.
 A casual vacancy may be filled by the Committee.
 The quorum for a meeting shall be three.
 The Committee shall consider any question with respect to Parliamentary business that may arise.

 The Leader of the Parliamentary Bar shall be elected at a General Meeting of the Mess whenever a vacancy occurs.